srhysc/CS102G1T2Asg/README.md

 #### Host

-As the host, a default port (`1234`) will be assigned.
-Simply specify the number of players to create a game lobby.
+As the host, simply set up a server and specify the number of players to create a game lobby.
+Then share your IP address to your friends on LAN!

 #### Join on LAN

-Players can join a LAN session **only if a server is already active**.
-If no host is detected, the player will be redirected to the **Main Menu**.
+Players can join a LAN session **only if a server is already active** using the hosts IP Address.

 ## Tracking Wins and Scores